 All prospective music and worship students must be auditioned by the music faculty before beginning a worship arts degree program.
-This includes those seeking a Music and Worship degree, a BACM Worship and an Associate of Arts in Music, and a minor in Worship Ministry.
+This includes those seeking a Music and Worship degree, an Associate of Arts in Music, and a minor in Worship Ministry.

 - Vocal students should prepare two pieces of modern Christian worship music in contrasting styles by memory, and vocalization to show voice range.

 - Piano students should prepare two pieces of modern Christian worship music in contrasting styles by memory, and major and minor scales, two octaves.

 - Guitar students should prepare two pieces of modern Christian worship music in contrasting styles (finger style, chord style) by memory and sight-read a piece by notation.

-Auditions are held on the Friday morning of Welcome Week in August, and they should be scheduled with the Worship Arts Department secretary (417.626.1234 ext.
+Auditions are held on the Friday morning of Welcome Week in August, and they should be scheduled with the Worship Arts Department administrative assistant (417.626.1234 ext.
 2400) beginning August 1.
 Students living a great distance from the campus should make arrangements to be available on that date.

 Candidates are expected to meet specific college entrance requirements.
 They will be accepted as full candidates for the degree or placed on probationary status from one to four semesters.
 Probationary status requires that the student show improvement in their major applied area, as well as potential for music ministry.
 The student will be evaluated at the end of each semester until full candidate status is reached.